DADADESIGN-Berlin/BasicFeature/README.md

 ```

 **Explanation:**
-I find it easier for the eyes to have it all verical lined up.
+I find it easier for the eyes to have it all vertical lined up.